huaminghuangtw/Evergreen-Notes/Permanent-Notes/delayed-gratification.md

 ---

-# Convincing yourself and others to forgo instant gratification, often through ==strategic distraction==.
+# Convincing yourself and others to forgo instant gratification, often through <mark>strategic distraction</mark>.

 [Delayed gratification isn’t about surrounding yourself with temptations and hoping to say no to them.
 No one is good at that.
 The smart way to handle long-term thinking is enjoying what you’re doing day to day enough that the terminal rewards don’t constantly cross your mind.](https://collabfund.com/blog/different-kinds-of-smart/)